-Teresa and Chris is a short novel in which God talk within a soul of a fetus, a baby in dreams, it was a fascinating story that can acquire and learn from a person who is knowledgeable of theology and philosophy.
-The novel taught me that there’s more to life to discover and to learn, that there’s other things that we could do, all we need to do is to believe and follow and somehow, have faith and hope.
+Teresa and Chris is a short novel in which God talks within a soul of a fetus, a baby in dreams, it was a fascinating story that can acquire and learn from a person who is knowledgeable of theology and philosophy.
+The novel taught me that there’s more to life to discover and to learn, that there are other things that we could do, all we need to do is to believe and follow and somehow, have faith and hope.

-This interesting novel that captivate my attention and capture my perspective in a wider and broader way, engulfs me into a new world, to understand easier the knowledge and the philosophy behind religion that even science couldn’t explain nor investigate.
-This book is amazing and truthful in some ways, that it discusses different issues that has been happened, happening and soon to occur in my own home country.
+This interesting novel that captivates my attention and captures my perspective in a wider and broader way, engulfs me into a new world, to understand easier the knowledge and the philosophy behind a religion that even science couldn’t explain nor investigate.
+This book is amazing and truthful in some ways, that it discusses different issues that have been happened, happening and soon to occur in my own home country.